 engcon is the leading manufacturer of tiltrotators with a global market share of approximately 45 per cent.
-Tiltrotators is an attractive and rapidly growing niche within the broader market for excavator tools, which is closely linked to the market for excavators.
+Market studies from Strategy& show that tiltrotators is an attractive and rapidly growing niche within the broader market for excavator tools, which is closely linked to the market for excavators.
 Our product offering is aimed at newly manufactured excavators and existing machines that are currently not fitted with a tiltrotator in the 2-33 tonne range.